theSoberSobber/Docker-Manager/TRANSLATION.md

 ## Questions?

-Open an issue if you need help with translations or have questions about specific terms.
+Feel free to tag me anytime on the issue you have opened.
+Thank you so much for helping me make the app more accessible!